 Guji

-The Technoserve and Nespresso menu
+The map from Technoserve and Nespresso

-The South-West: Limu, Kafa, Lekempti, Gambella, Tepi, Bench Maji, Bebeka
+The Southwest: Limu, Kafa, Lekempti, Gambella, Tepi, Bench Maji, Bebeka

 Limu or Jimma